Sorrowfulgod/UpdateService/README.md

 Update process flow for one server shown in UpdateProcess.png

  - First, update script uses **Helpers\Get-InstalledFeatures.ps1** for get server roles.
-This script returns array of server roles names (feel free to add nedeed roles detection"
+This script returns array of server roles names (feel free to add nedeed roles detection)
  - **Helpers\Install-Updates.ps1** script check for available updates for server (script can work in **COM mode, WMI mode (pre server 1709 editions, and past - WMI mechanism is changed!)**.
 Also have support to work in custom powershell sessions
  - - if updates not available, go to next server processing
  - - if updates available